grifts-vibeling/grifts-site/tools/ByteBloom-BloomBug/lore.md

-Each BloomBug evolution is a mirror of your mood.
+Each BloomBug evolution mirrors your mood.

-SparkleBug glows when joy is loud.
+BloomBuzz zips when joy spikes.
-DripLoom drips when sadness blooms.
+BloomDrip leaks when sadness pools.
-LagSpike glitches when anger spikes.
+BloomCrash shatters when anger and confusion collide.
-Cloudie floats when calm returns.
+BloomPeace floats when joy and calm align.
-ByteBloom scrambles when confusion reigns.
+BloomFade dims when sadness meets confusion.

 You are not one thing.
 You are a bloom in progress.